 ‘Healthy, Wealthy and Wise’ as the old saying goes.
 Without good health, the rest doesn’t really matter.
-Scotland County’s 2nd to last placing in the State’s latest Health rankings is but one more sign that we’re headed in the wrong direction and change is needed.
+Scotland County’s 2nd to last placing in North Carolina’s latest Health rankings is but one more sign that we’re headed in the wrong direction and change is needed.

 Are more government funded consumer education programs the answer?
 Should government pass more rules?
 Do we need additional government regulation?